IgorFIE/the-knighting-of-sr-isaac/README.md

 Prove yourself worthy of being called a knight and see how far you can go!!!

+You can play a live version here: https://igorfie.gitlab.io/the-knighting-of-sr-isaac/ This game was created for the [2023 js13kGames](https://js13kgames.com/) where the theme was `13TH CENTURY`.

-Game instructions:
+### Game instructions:
 - w/a/s/d to walk and v/b to attack on desktop.
 - Gamepad and atk buttons a/b for mobile.
 - Pick your starting weapon with v/b in the keyboard or press the buttons in mobile.
-- v/b or a/b allows you to pick weapons to the respective hand.
+- v/b or a/b allows you to pick weapons to the respective hand, it also allows you to open doors.
+- Treasure room can only be open if you have the key.
 - Clicking in the top right speaker or pressing "m" can mute the game sounds.
+- Enemies may drop their weapons after dead.

-# Weapons in game
+### Weapons in game
 Close Melee:
 - Fist: down atk
 - Shield: down-side atk, pushes enemies down